skippyr/xcapy/README.md

 git clone --depth 1 "https://github.com/skippyr/xcapy";
 ```

-- Access the repository directory using `cd`:
+- Access the directory of the repository you cloned using `cd`:

 ```sh
 cd "xcapy";
 ```

-- Use `make` to build and install the theme:
+- Use `make` to build and install it:

 ```sh
 make install;